narulaskaran/social-graph/README.md

 This will automatically generate the Prisma client before running Jest.

+## Usage

+### Creating a New Graph

+1. Visit the homepage at `/`
+2. Click "Create New Graph"
+3. You'll be redirected to your unique graph URL (e.g., `/graph/abc123def456`)
+4. Share the URL with others to collaborate

+### Adding People to a Graph

+1. Click the "Add to Network" button
+2. Enter LinkedIn profile information for yourself and connections
+3. Choose whether to connect everyone to each other or just to you
+4. Submit to add the profiles and connections

+### Sharing Your Graph

+- Use the "Copy Link" button to copy the shareable URL
+- Use "Share" button for native sharing (mobile devices)
+- Send the link to anyone - no login required!

+## API Reference

+### Graph Management

+- `POST /api/graphs` - Create a new graph instance
+- `GET /api/graphs/[graphId]` - Get graph data (profiles + connections)
+- `POST /api/graphs/[graphId]/add` - Add profiles/connections to a graph
+- `POST /api/graphs/[graphId]/connections` - Add a connection
+- `DELETE /api/graphs/[graphId]/connections` - Remove a connection

+### Legacy Global Graph (Backward Compatibility)

+- `GET /api/graph` - Get global graph data
+- `POST /api/add` - Add to global graph
+- `POST /api/connections` - Manage global connections

 ## Deployment

 The application is configured for seamless deployment to [Vercel](https://vercel.com/).